San Remo Liguria Piedmont And Valle Daosta, Italy Travel Guide

 The Lungomare Italo Calvino, Corso Imperatrice, and Corso Trento Trieste are all parts of this expansive walkway.

 This repurposed railway line is a natural attraction.
-It features a flat, well-maintained path directly along the coast, presenting continuous scenic views of the Ligurian Sea, small coves, and coastal towns.
+It has a flat, well-maintained path directly along the coast, presenting continuous scenic views of the Ligurian Sea, small coves, and coastal towns.

 Extensive and beautifully maintained gardens featuring a range of plant collections, including Japanese, palm, and exotic plant sections.
 They present a tranquil escape.